Collection Development Policy

 Course Readings

-The Library is committed to supporting Course Readings to lower textbook costs for students.
-Currently, the Library designates a portion of its materials budget to cover these expenses, but future budget allocations may alter our offerings.
+Currently, the Library designates a portion of its collection budget to cover these expenses, but future budget allocations may alter our offerings.
 We recommend all faculty provide the library with the list of resources they will need 8 weeks (about 2 months) prior to the start of the semester.
-Requests can be submitted via the Suggest a Purchase form.
+Requests can be submitted via the Suggest a Purchase form or via the course’s Canvas Course Readings.

-When a Course Reading is identified, the Library will prioritize purchasing an electronic copy over print for better, more equitable access for students.
-When purchasing an electronic copy an unlimited user eBook is preferred but not always available.
-If a Course Reading is only available for a single concurrent user, three copies will be purchased to allow more students to access at one time.
 The faculty may temporarily provide a copy of the text for our Course Readings collection.
-At the end of the semester, the faculty will be contacted about the text.
-They may choose to keep it on Course Readings for future semesters or retrieve it.
 Faculty are responsible for claiming all items before they retire or stop teaching the course.
 If the item is not picked up 6 months after the end of the course, or if the faculty member cannot be reached, it will be considered abandoned and will go through our donation processes.

 Faculty may also donate a copy to the Library for Course Readings.
 This item would fall under the terms of the Library’s book donation policies.